wujastyk/sushrutaproject/docs/NAK 1-1079 folio-text concordance.md

 ### Pre-2023 information:

 This MS is a single physical object kept at the NAK under the accession number 1-1079.
-It has been microfilmed twice,  first as A 45-5 and then again, seventeen years later, as A 1267-11 (on 16.10.1970 and 16.11.1987 respectively).
+It has been microfilmed twice before:  first as “A 45-05+73274” and then again, seventeen years later, as “A 1267-11+103612” (on 16.10.1970 and 16.11.1987 respectively).
 Digital copies of both microfilms are available to us.

-The quality of both microfilms is rather inconsistent (some pictures are blurry) and it is often useful to be able to cross-check between both of them.
+The quality of both microfilms is rather inconsistent.
+Some pictures are blurry and it is often useful to be able to cross-check between both of them.

 I (AK) have a vague memory that there were some instances, where A 45-5 documented a better state of the MS (fewer holes and broken edges) than A 1267-11.
 (Check this.)

 > NAK 1-1079, is a composite  manuscript.
 It actually combines three different MSS of (I  guess) the same size:
 >
-> * [(1)](http://ngmcp.fdm.uni-hamburg.de/mediawiki/index.php/A_1267-11(1)_(Suśrutasaṃhitā)) our N,
+> * [(1)](http://ngmcp.fdm.uni-hamburg.de/mediawiki/index.php/A_1267-11(1)_(Suśrutasaṃhitā)) our N, the Suśrutasaṃhitā,
 > * [(2)](http://ngmcp.fdm.uni-hamburg.de/mediawiki/index.php/A_1267-11(2)_Siddhāsārasaṃhitā) excerpts from the Siddhasāra (if I’m not mistaken, Emmerick used it in his work) and
 > * [(3)](http://ngmcp.fdm.uni-hamburg.de/mediawiki/index.php/A_1267-11(3)_(Vaidyaka)) something general medical.
 >
 > Our file directory A 0045-05 contains N + Siddhasāra (starting from exposure 71), while directory A 1267-11 has only N.
 >
 > – From an email of Andrey, 2022-04-29

+I (DW) can confirm that microfilm A 45-5 was indeed used by Emmerick; it is “MS C” of his critical edition of the *Siddhasāra*.
+See his article “New Light on the "Siddhasāra"”, BSOAS 37(3): 631-632 ([JSTOR](https://www.jstor.org/stable/613804)).

 In the table below we record the following information: